 Another great way to research budgeting is by analyzing companies similar to yours.
 The industry for promotional products in the US is worth $17 billion and on average, companies spend over $185k annually on brand merchandise inventory alone.

-Make Something That Employees Actually Want With Imprint Engine
+Make Something That Your Employees Actually Want

 Brand experiences make a big difference when done correctly.
 In fact, 79% of millennials said an increase in rewards would make them more loyal to their employer.
 The key to optimizing your promotional budget is creating something people actually want to keep.
 Imprint Engine has a pulse on what people around the world are excited to receive and experience.
 Let’s get started building your next meaningful brand experience